jmesplana/excel_ai_insight/README.md

 ### Downloading Results

 - After the analysis is complete, a download link will appear.
 Click it to download the analyzed Excel file.

+### Instruction for Categorizing Text Data
+To categorize text data effectively, follow these instructions:

+**Objective**: For each entry in the text data, identify the most appropriate category from a predefined list of categories.

+**Categories**: Below is the default list of categories.
+You can modify, add, or remove categories as needed for your specific use case:
+- Category 1
+- Category 2
+- Category 3
+- Category 4
+- Category 5
+- (Add or modify categories as needed) **Configuration**: To configure the categories:

+- Edit the list of categories to match the needs of your analysis.
+- Ensure each category is distinct and clearly defined to avoid overlap.

+**Output Requirement**: Provide only the category name as the output for each entry.
+Do not include explanations, the original text, or any additional information.

+By following these steps, you will ensure that each text entry is accurately categorized according to the most relevant category.

 ## Running Tests